-Our class staff are Mrs C Kitching (teacher), Mrs P Smith (teaching assistant).
+Our class staff are Mrs Kitching and Mrs Smith.

 On our class page you will be able to share in many of the inspiring activities we encounter during the year.
 They will include class based and outdoor learning, visitors and trips, as well as the work we cover through our termly themes such as Science, History and Geography.

 We hope you will enjoy looking at photographs and reading about the range of learning taking place.
 We very much enjoy sharing our experiences with you.

 Happy New Year.
 It was lovely to welcome pupils and families back and hear exciting stories and holiday news.
 Thank you for an amazing selection of extreme reading photos and engaging book reviews.

 Please find below an overview of our learning this term.

 Maths: The children will be working on data handling including: completing a frequency table and using it to answer questions, collecting and sorting information using a Venn diagram, Measuring involving money, recognising and using £ and p signs and answering related questions in a variety of formats.
 We will be identifying and describing the properties of 2D and 3D shapes and ordering and arranging combinations in patterns and sequences.
 Our number focus will be fractions, we will recognise, find and write thirds and quarters of a length, shape, set of objects and quantities.
 We will learn to recognise equivalent fractions.